FadlyBE/Headless-CMS/README.md

 - ✅ Post, Page, and Category CRUD (with Livewire modals)
 - ✅ Image upload for posts
 - ✅ JSON REST API for Posts, Pages, and Categories
-- ✅ Multilingual UI: English 🇺🇸 & Bahasa Indonesia 🇮🇩
+- ✅ Multilingual UI: English EN & Bahasa Indonesia ID
 - ✅ Admin Dashboard with total counts
-- ✅ Clean and modular structure
+- ✅ Clean and modular structure With Liveware

 ---